sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 - Removing unnecessary conditions, such as explicitly comparing a boolean value to `true` or `false`.
 - Normalizing the input data by converting the absence of data to an array early on to avoid branching and dealing with no data separately.
 - Normalizing the state to avoid algorithm duplication.
+- Replacing complex condition with a single expression (formula) or a map.
+- Replacing nested ternaries or `if` operators with early returns.
 - Caching repeated conditions in a variable.
-- Replacing long groups of conditions with tables or maps.
-- Replacing long, repeated conditions with a formula.